- Who is eligible for Texas Medicaid?

 Our guide to financial assistance for Medicare enrollees in Texas includes overviews of these benefits, including Medicare Savings Programs, long-term care coverage, and eligibility guidelines for assistance.

-How do I enroll in Medicaid in Texas?
+How can I enroll in Texas Medicaid?

 If you believe you may be eligible to enroll in Medicaid in Texas:

-- You can enroll through HealthCare.gov, either online or by phone at 1-800-318-2596.
+- You can start the process through HealthCare.gov, either online or by phone at 1-800-318-2596.
 (Use this option if you’re under 65 and don’t have Medicare; you will be directed to the Texas Medicaid agency if HealthCare.gov believes you’re eligible for that coverage.)

 - You can enroll through the Medicaid website maintained by the Texas Health and Human Services Commission.